 The ultra-moisturizing, protein-rich formula will work to re-balance the feel of your locks.
 It’ll smooth them out for a tangle-free brush through.
 It will also add moisture to combat any potential dehydration.

 Yes, we know, scratching your scalp whilst washing your hair can feel seriously amazing.
 Even more so after taking out a super tight ponytail!
 But, whilst the relief may seem great, especially in warmer weather where our scalps tend to become drier in the heat, doing this will only serve to damage your scalp leaving it feeling dry and flaky.
 Definitely not the outcome we’re going for!

 Whilst the relief from a head massage may not be as instantaneous as it is from head-scratching, trust us, the relief will come.
 Plus, your scalp with thank you for approaching any itchiness with a kinder, softer approach.

 Keep in mind that it’s perfectly natural to find your scalp is itchy from time to time.
 However, if it becomes a frequent occurrence for you and you’re constantly needing to fight the urge to scratch it, there may be an underlying issue that needs addressing with your dermatologist.

 Don’t: Lather up and rinse out in under a minute

 If you feel like you’re in a constant rush these days trying to get things done and out of the way as quickly as humanly possible, you’re not alone.
 However, if this is also the approach you’re taking when it comes to washing and conditioning your locks, let us implore you to stop!

-Working your Nubi shampoo and conditioner into a lather on barely wet hair then immediately rinsing it out will hardly give it time to coat the hair, let alone clean it properly.
+Working your Nubi shampoo and conditioner into a lather on barely wet hair and then immediately rinsing it out will hardly give it time to coat the hair, let alone clean it properly.

 Do: Take your time to massage your shampoo into your scalp